DACA Supreme Court Summary and Practice Update

 - What can advocates do?

-To download the summary and practice update, click on the PDF icon, above.
+To download the summary and practice update, CLICK HERE.

-(The PDF will be downloaded from the Immigrant Legal Resource Center’s website.)
+(The above link takes you to the Immigrant Legal Resource Center’s website.)